Optimal Shrinkage of Eigenvalues in the Spiked Covariance Model: Optimal Shrinkage for Decomposable Losses

 we have $bias(\lambda(\ell),\ell) > 0$.
-The formula $\eta^*(\lambda) = \ell$ shows that the optimal nonlinearity for operator norm loss is what we might simply call a {\it debiasing} transformation, mapping each empirical eigenvalue back to the value of its ``original'' population eigenvalue, and the corresponding shrinkage estimator $\hat{\Sigma}_\eta$ uses each sample eigenvectors with its corresponding population eigenvalue.
+The formula $\eta^*(\lambda) = \ell$ shows that the optimal nonlinearity for operator norm loss is what we might simply call a {\it debiasing} transformation, mapping each empirical eigenvalue back to the value of its ``original'' population eigenvalue, and the corresponding shrinkage estimator $\hat{\Sigma}_\eta$ uses each {\em sample} eigenvectors with its corresponding {\em population} eigenvalue.
 In words, within the top branch of (\ref{eq:operatorOpt}), the effect of {\it operator-norm optimal shrinkage is to debias the top eigenvalue}:

-On the other hand, within the bottom branch, the effect is to {\it collapse the bulk to 1}.
-Comparing this with Definition \ref{def:collapseBulk}, we see that $\eta^*$ does not collapse the vicinity of the bulk to $1$, only the bulk itself.
+On the other hand, within the bottom branch, the effect is to {\it shrink the bulk to 1}.
+In terms of Definition \ref{def:bulk-shrinkers} we see that $\eta^*$ is a bulk shrinker, but not a neighborhood bulk shrinker.

 One might expect asymptotic debiasing from {\it every} loss function, but, perhaps surprisingly, precise asymptotic debiasing is exceptional.
-In fact, none of the following optimal nonlinearities is precisely debiasing.
+In fact, none of the other optimal nonlinearities in Table \ref{Table:formulas} is precisely debiasing.

-\begin{lemma} ({\bf Frobenius Matrix Norms.}) For the squared error losses $L_2^{F,1}$, $L_2^{F,2}$, $L_2^{F,3}$, $L_2^{F,4}$ and $L_2^{F,6}$, the optimal nonlinearity collapses the bulk to 1, and outside the bulk, obeys the formulas